denten/denten.github.io/_includes/CV/04-publications.md

 3. "Reading Platforms," chapter forthcoming in *The Unfinished Book*, ed. by Alex Gillespie and Deidre Shauna Lynch.
 Oxford UP, 2019.
 4. "Distributed Agency in the Novel."
 Article under review, spring 2019.
-5. "American Formalism and the Automation of Intellectual Labor."
-Article under review, spring 2019.
 6. "And Others: The Evolution of Literary Cooperation."
 Book manuscript in progress.
 8. "Literature and the Experimental Humanities" with Maria Sachiko Cecire.
 Co-authored book manuscript under contract by invitation to "Literature and Contemporary Thought" series